Surface Go review: Wonderful weight, superb software, poor performance

 Software

 This is a Surface, which means no bloatware.
-You’re getting a clean installation of Windows 10.
+You’re getting a clean installation of the latest Windows 10.
 Sure, there are a few games that you may want to delete, but unlike most devices in this price range, the Surface Go doesn’t come with a massive number of questionable applications running in the background.

 There’s frankly not that much to say about the software here, because Microsoft finally got this part right.
 Unlike the Surface Go’s predecessors, this latest creation is running the full version of Windows 10.

 Yes, it’s in S mode, but you can turn that off.
 This is not Windows RT or any other such nonsense.
-Everything you have come to expect from the myriad Windows software (media to enterprise to games) is available on the Surface Go.
+Everything you have come to expect from the myriad Windows software (media to enterprise to games) out there is available on the Surface Go.
 The software is not the limitation here.

 In fact, I’m hoping that some of the shortcomings I’ve attributed to hardware above will be solved with some software fixes.
 This is a first-generation product, after all, and I’m sure Microsoft will be issuing frequent firmware updates, as it does with all its Surface devices.